 DINacharya is pleased to announce

-Classes began March/April 2018, led by a board-certified, licensed MD with senior yoga teachers and vaidyas with clinical experience.
+Classes begin in < > , led by a board-certified, licensed MD with senior yoga teachers and vaidyas with clinical experience.
 Focusing on quality of instruction, the course aims for students to achieve competence in integrating Ayurvedic wellness practically into their lives upon graduation.

 Please contact dinacharyaNYC@gmail.com directly for information and admission.

 What will life look like when you apply the ayurvedic principles of doshas, dhatus, agni and prana, to understand balance of the body and mind?
 Watch the transformation in strength of the body’s tissues, digestive fire, and how you develop practices that augment health.
-For example, vata types generally benefit their overactive body-minds with gentle grounding poses, foods, and routines, while kapha types are encouraged to move their overly-grounded bodies with more vigorous and disciplined practices to tone their muscles and increase inner fire.
+For example, vata types generally benefit their overactive body-minds with gentle grounding poses, foods, and routines, but find it hard to focus, while kapha types are encouraged to move their overly-grounded bodies with more vigorous and disciplined practices to tone their muscles and increase inner fire, and get help others learn how to learn.

 The aim of this course is to train and certify graduates to competently use Ayurveda in their own lives as an example for their clients, guiding them with practices that will ground their health and aid people with mild imbalances.
 The authentic teachings of ayurveda are combined with practical instruction on CIM (complementary and integrative medicine), guidance on setting up a professional practice, and self-care.